AttackWall

 We carry many custom colors in our factory, but this is not guaranteed.
 Orders requesting custom fabric will require 1-4 weeks lead time based on availability.
 Contact us for details and availability.

-TubeTrap Endcaps
+TubeTrap & StudioTrap Endcaps

 These are painted gloss black with texture lacquer.